 Orthodontic surgery is often needed to correct jaw damage, impacted teeth, and very misaligned teeth.
 Our team at DFW Oral Surgeons has specialized in these kinds of operations for more than three decades.
-With advanced orthodontics, Dr. Shillingburg and his staff can drastically improve your teeth and jaws’ appearance and functionality.
+With advanced orthodontics, our dentists and their staff can drastically improve your teeth and jaws’ appearance and functionality.

 What is Orthodontic Surgery?

 Orthodontic surgery involves any operation performed on the bony structure of the mouth.
 Orthodontics can include bone grafts, extractions, tooth alignment, and some reconstructive treatments.
 We often recommend this option to patients who have severe problems with their jawbones and teeth.